MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_interact.md

 | interact_text| *not set*| String| Text to show when the player is able to interact in this way with this entity when playing with Touch-screen controls. |
 | on_interact| *not set*| String| Event to fire when the interaction occurs. |
 | particle_on_start| *not set*| JSON Object| Particle effect that will be triggered at the start of the interaction.|

-particle_offset_towards_interactor

-Whether or not the particle will appear closer to who performed the interaction.

-particle_type

-The type of particle that will be spawned.

-particle_y_offset

-Will offset the particle this amount in the y direction.

- |
 | play_sounds| *not set*| String| List of sounds to play when the interaction occurs. |
 | spawn_entities| *not set*| String| List of entities to spawn when the interaction occurs. |
 | spawn_items| *not set*| JSON Object| Loot table with items to drop on the ground upon successful interaction.|